 Eliminating employees

 Deep breaths, everyone.
-We’re about to chat about an unpopular topic.
+We’re chatting about an unpopular topic, today.
 Although to be fair it’s only unpopular with employees.
-Mention it to business owners and their eyes get all wide with glee at the possibility of eliminating employees.
+Mention it to business owners and their eyes get wide with glee at the possibility of eliminating employees.
 Highlighting the emerging staff-free movement in our last article seems to have touched a nerve.
 Many pooh-poohed it’s even possible so here’s just a few super clever local businesses doing the staff-free ‘thang’ successfully (shared with their consent):

 Outsourcing

 We’ve all heard about the big hotel chains struggling to breakeven.
-In contrast, a micro hotel in the South Island is so incredibly popular that it even turned Oprah away.
-The owners say the successful business model is intentionally small with hardly any staff, to retain it’s exclusivity and those eyewatering prices.
+In contrast, a micro hotel in the South Island is so incredibly popular that it turned Oprah away.
+It’s intentionally small, with few staff, retaining it’s exclusivity and those eyewatering prices.
+The director says:

 Artificial Intel

-One of New Zealand’s leading architecture firms often vents to us about there only being ten years left in the traditional architecture business model.
+One of New Zealand’s leading architecture firms often vents to us about there being ten years left in the traditional architecture business model.
 A.I. is replacing core chunks of staff work and often does it better.
-Take for example, the A.I. software which assesses compliance with the building codes more efficiently than any employee.
+Take for example, the A.I. software which efficiently assesses compliance with the building codes.

 Contractors + Tech

 There’s nothing new about using contractors, instead of employees, but we have a cracker of a story to share.
-It’s about the a slightly nerdy lady from down south who sought us out years ago with wild ideas about getting rid of classrooms to teach the world online.
-She hires contractors for anything techy but for the most part it’s just her working from home with the kids and (wait for it) often earning half a million per month.
+It’s about a slightly nerdy young couple who sought us out years ago with wild ideas about getting rid of classrooms to teach the world online.
+They hire contractors for anything techy but for the most part it’s just them working from home with their kids and (wait for it) regularly earning over $500k each month.

 It works because technology achieves global customer reach without employees.
 Technology is starting to feel more like the terminator than Schwarzenegger ever did; the employee terminator: